 National American Indian and Alaska Native Heritage Month is celebrated to recognize the intertribal cultures and to educate the public about the heritage, history, art, and traditions of the American Indian and Alaska Native people.
 The Creation of National American Indian & Alaska Native Heritage Month A Brief History Source: Department of the Interior, Bureau of Indian Affairs

-Technorati tags: and or and or and Do Androids Dream of Electric Sheep? and Halloween Graveyard (Safety Tips) and Look at nanotubes inside living animals VIDEO
+Technorati tags: Public Domain Clip Art and clip art or public domain and Native American Heritage Month or American Indian and Do Androids Dream of Electric Sheep? and Halloween Graveyard (Safety Tips) and Look at nanotubes inside living animals VIDEO

 No comments: